I. Formal Relationship Between the University and Students

 Note: Graduate students are directed, as well, to the Graduate Programs Admissions and Regulations section of this Calendar.

 1. Purpose of Academic Regulations

 UNBC is committed to high academic standards as well as to assisting students to achieve their educational goals.

 The Academic Regulations provide the framework within which academic programs are completed, and offer academic guidance along the program path.

-The University reserves the right to add to, alter, or amend these regulations at any time.
+The University reserves the right to add to, to alter, or to amend these regulations at any time.

 E-mail is one of the official means of communication between UNBC and its students.
 All students are assigned a UNBC e-mail address upon course registration.
 The e-mail address assigned to a student by the University will be the only e-mail address used by UNBC for communication with students for academic and administrative purposes.
 Students are responsible for checking their UNBC e-mail account regularly so as to remain current with administrative and academic notifications.
 It is the student's responsibility to ensure that time-critical e-mail is accessed, read, and acted upon in a timely fashion.
 If a student chooses to forward University e-mail to another e-mail address, it is the student's responsibility to ensure that the alternate account is active.

 A full-time graduate student during any one of the academic semesters is one who is either enrolled in courses totaling a minimum of six credit hours during a single semester or working on a dissertation, thesis, or comprehensive examination (Master's level only) project during a semester (see Graduate Programs Admissions and Regulations section).